polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.identity.addUsernameAuthority`
 - **summary**:    Add an `AccountId` with permission to grant usernames with a given `suffix` appended.

    The authority can grant up to `allocation` usernames.
-To top up their allocation, they  should just issue (or request via governance) a new `add_username_authority` call.
+To top up the allocation or  change the account used to grant usernames, this call can be used with the updated  parameters to overwrite the existing configuration.

 ### cancelRequest(reg_index: `u32`)
 - **interface**: `api.tx.identity.cancelRequest`